 I look forward to meeting with you all!

 Preparing your kids for our session as much as possible often takes the timidness out of the evening.
 Please make sure kids know that this is FUN!
-Please no “you better behave” threats… as they usually bring about tears and added stress.
+Please try to avoid “you better behave” threats…they usually bring about tears and added stress/anxiety.
 And if you are stressed or anxious, your kids pick up on that, too.
 My goal isn’t to get a picture of your child just “being good” and smiling, but actually having fun and interacting!
-Some kids who have been coached to smile for the photographer get so nervous that they are fighting laughing and relaxing because they are so worried about having their picture taken or making their parents happy!
+Some kids who have been coached to smile for the photographer get so nervous that they are fighting laughing and relaxing because they are so worried about having their picture taken or making their parents happy.

-Instead, I’m a huge fan of bribery, hah, (ice cream after!) is always a great idea for the ones who need a little extra encouragement.
+Instead, I’m am a huge fan of bribery, haha, (i.e. ice cream after!) is always a great idea for the ones who need a little extra encouragement.
 However, please try to avoid bringing sweets for bribing during the shoot.
 They tend to end up being a distraction and can end up causing more tears.
 Once they are seen, they are hard to get back out of the photo.
-Not to mention the mess!

-If your child cries, please don’t get mad - comfort them.
+If your child cries, please don’t get mad - instead, comfort them.
 It may not be ideal, but it’s life as it is right now.
+They are only little once.
 Take a moment (or two or three).
-Those emotional moments also make for some of the best emotive images.
+Also, those emotional moments make for some of the best emotive images.
+My own children have also had their fair share of crying through photo shoots - I get it..
+Sometimes it’s unavoidable, but that doesn’t mean it’s bad - it’s part of this time in our lives.

 But seriously, let your husband know that the shoot will be relatively painless and to try to focus on having an hour to play with the kids, hold your hand and just savor the moment!